timjk/mixingMustard/README.md

 Notes
 --------

-set position on clip
 fix midi controller
-clip text for track name and artist name if too big

 for future: use listen function instead of on because it's managed by backbone and prevents memory leaks